makersacademy/rps-challenge/README.md

 What does this code do?
 -----------------------
-A _Rock, Paper, Scissors_ game to play on the web
+A _Rock, Paper, Scissors_ game to play on the web.
+Here's a [model of the request/response sequence] (https://github.com/BecaLParker/rps-challenge/blob/master/RPS_requestrepsonse%20model.svg).

 ## Basic Game Rules